Skip to Content

 Where is it located?

-Cenote Dos Ojos is located 22 km (13 miles) north of Tulum, which is about a 20-minute drive, and about 50 km (31 miles) south of Playa del Carmen.
-It’s part of a place called Parque Dos Ojos where you can also find other cenotes: Cenote Nicte Ha, Cenote Jaguar, Cenote El Pit, Cenote Los Monos.
+It’s part of a place called Parque Dos Ojos (or Sistema Dos Ojos) where you can also find other cenotes.
+They are Cenote Nicte Ha, Cenote Jaguar, Cenote El Pit, and Cenote Los Monos.

-You can also visit Cenote Dos Ojos together with Xel Ha, which is just 1 km (0.6 miles) south.
+You can also visit Cenote Dos Ojos Tulum together with Xel Ha, which is just 1 km (0.6 miles) south.

-Cenote Dos Ojos address is Carretera Federal 307, km 244.5 Here below you can see it on the map:
+Cenote Dos Ojos address is Carretera Federal 307, km 244.5.
+Here below you can see it on the map:

 Cenote Dos Ojos Opening Hours